aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-descriptions-names.md

 ---
 # This title is used for search results
-title: Custom string formatter syntax
+title: Custom descriptions and names
 ---
 <!--
   ~ Copyright (c) 2023-2024 Arista Networks, Inc.